JWebMP/Core/jar-resources/META-INF/resources/bower_components/flot/API.md

 [`Time`](http://apidock.com/ruby/Time/to_i) object.
 If you're using the `active_support` gem (default for Ruby on Rails applications) `#to_i` is also available on the `DateTime` and `ActiveSupport::TimeWithZone` objects.
-You simply need to multiply the result by 1000:
+You simply need to multiple the result by 1000:

 ```ruby
 Time.now.to_i * 1000     # => 1383582043000